- What every physician needs to know:

 Surgery - especially if there are few, their recurrences are infrequent and surgery has little morbidity.
 This can be a strategy for years in some cases.

 Limb perfusion or infusion - this is the most aggressive approach but can be very successful in achieving regional control of disease when lesions are too numerous and/or diffuse to consider local measures alone.
-Likely, this would be the case when there are more than 5 lesions, lesions with wide distribution, and lesions that return after short periods of time (weeks to a few months).
-This approach attempts to isolate the extremity and then canulate either the artery or vein and while infusing high doses of melphalan, heat the leg to high temperatures above 41°C. This does carry risks including arterial thrombosis and compartment syndrome, but can control regional disease for years in well over 50% of patients.
+Likely, this would be the case when there are many more than 5 lesions, lesions with wide distribution, and lesions that return after short periods of time (weeks to a few months).
+This approach attempts to isolate the extremity and then cannulate either the artery or vein and while infusing high doses of melphalan, heat the leg to high temperatures above 41°C. This does carry risks including arterial thrombosis and compartment syndrome, but can control regional disease for years in well over 50% of patients.

 Systemic therapy is a consideration either alone or in combination with surgery.
 Patients with in-transit lesions will generally go on to develop systemic disease and provide an excellent opportunity to look at new treatments on clinical trials.
 They also are ideal clinical settings to obtain serial biopsies for defining biomarkers associated with treatment.
 Standard chemotherapy does have a higher response rate with these patients than those with visceral disease, but these responses are frequently transient.